mihan-b/jaysstarter-bot/README.md

 # jaysstarter-bot
-Twitter bot that replies with the starting pitcher of todays Jays game.
+Tweet *@JaysStarter #starter* or *#pitcher*, and the bot will reply with the starting pitcher of todays Jays game within 10 seconds.